Aberdeen Proving Ground: Contamination

 The Edgewood area of the Aberdeen Proving Ground site was proposed to the Environmental Protection Agency's National Priorities List of the most serious uncontrolled or abandoned hazardous waste sites requiring long term remedial action on April 10, 1985.
 The site was formally added to the National Priorities List on February 21, 1990.

 The Edgewood area has large areas of land and water and numerous buildings that are contaminated or suspected of contamination.
 Virtually all the land areas of the site contain contaminated or potentially contaminated sites and potentially buried ordnance.
 Substances disposed of in the area include significant quantities of napalm, white phosphorus, and chemical agents.
 On-site surface waters include rivers, streams, and wetlands.

 Edgewood area standby water supply wells in the Canal Creek area previously served approximately 3,000 people.
 The wells have been abandoned.
 The Long Bar Harbor well field of the County Department of Public Works and the well field used by the Joppatowne Sanitary Subdistrict serve 35,000 people within 3 mi of the site.
 On-site groundwater sampling has identified perchlorate, various metals, volatile organic compounds (VOCs) and chemical warfare agent degradation products.
 On-site soil contamination sampling has identified various VOCs, metals, and unexploded ordnance in surface and subsurface soil.
 On-site surface water sampling has identified various metals, pesticides, phosphorus, and VOCs.
 People who accidentally ingest or come in direct contact with contaminated groundwater, surface water, soil, or sediments may be at risk.
 The area is a designated habitat for bald eagles.

 Controversies

 A scandal at the APG surfaced in 1996.
 The U.S. Army brought charges against twelve commissioned and non-commissioned male officers for sexual assault of female trainees under their command.

 Following campaigning by PETA, the Physicians Committee for Responsible Medicine and other organizations, the U.S. military announced in 2011 that it was replacing its use of monkeys in the Army's nerve-agent attack training courses with human simulators and other non-animal teaching methods.
 The training drills had been carried out on vervet monkeys and conducted at Aberdeen Proving Ground.

+A Joint Land Attack Cruise Missile Defense Elevated Netted Sensor System (JLENS) broke free from its mooring station on APG October 28, 2015.
+It traveled for three hours through the skies, finally crashing in a wooded area in northeastern Pennsylvania.